-Probe reaction

-Reaction times of correct probe responses were analyzed in trials with correct final diagnosis.
-Scores above and below three standard deviations from the mean within each condition were excluded from data analysis, resulting in the elimination of 2.0 % of the correct probe responses.
-The reaction times to all Types of Probes are presented in Figure 3a.
+Probe reaction.
+Reaction times of correct probe responses were analyzed in trials with correct final diagnoses.
+Scores above and below 3 SDs from the mean within each condition were excluded from data analysis, resulting in the elimination of 2.0% of the correct probe responses.
+The reaction times to all types of probes are presented in Figure 3a.
 Due to the incomplete design, analyzing the data with standard analyses is difficult.
 Here we present analyzes for three subsets of the data that are most interesting to test our predictions.
-Subsequently we present the model fits, which cover the complete dataset.
+Subsequently we present the model fits, which cover the complete data set.

-Compatible versus Incompatible versus Foil.
+Compatible versus incompatible versus foil.
 First, we tested whether our results for compatible and incompatible target probes and foils could be replicated.
-Therefore, we did the same analyses as in Experiment 1; detailed results of the corresponding ANOVAS are shown in Table 7.
-An ANOVA with the factor Type of Probe (compatible target, incompatible target, or foil) and the numerical regressor Symptoms before Probe (one, two, three, or four) confirmed a significant interaction.
+Therefore, we did the same analyses as in Experiment 1; detailed results of the corresponding ANOVAs are shown in Table 7.
+An ANOVA with the factor type of probe (compatible target, incompatible target, or foil) and the numerical regressor symptoms before probe (one, two, three, or four) confirmed a significant interaction.
 To check whether this interaction was indeed caused by different slopes of all probe types, we conducted additional ANOVAs for each pair of probe types.
 As in Experiment 1, they confirmed significant interactions for each pair, except for the pair compatible-foil.
-For this pair, we additionally looked at the main effect, which again showed to be significant, confirming that compatible probes are reacted to faster than foils.
+For this pair, we additionally looked at the main effect, which again was significant, confirming that compatible probes are reacted to faster than foils.
 To test the course of availability over the course of the trial in more detail, we conducted additional simple effects analyses for each probe type.
-They show that, for all probe types, reaction times decrease over the course of the trial.
-Finally, simple effects analyses for the symptoms before probe revealed significant differences between the probe types after each but the second symptom of the trial.
+They showed that, for all probe types, reaction times decrease over the course of the trial.
+Finally, simple effects analyses for the symptoms before probe revealed significant differences between the probe types after all but the second symptom of the trial.